 The mission scenario changes each year, but there are certain rules which stay the same in every Armistice Day Tournament:

 The sole purpose of the Armistice Day Fits Tournament is to determine a champion from among our current, regular players.

 All players who have participated in a previous official Indy Squadron gaming day in the same calendar year (not including Red Baron Fight) are eligible to win the championship.
 Note that the player must have participated in a previous gaming day; eligibility cannot be established on the day of the tournament.
 All former Indy champions are also eligible.

 Competing in one Armistice Day tournament does not make a player eligible for the next.
 Gaming conventions such as Gen Con are not Indy Squadron events unless so designated.
 All Indy Squadron events are designated on the Indy Squadron calendar.
 Participating in just one Indy Squadron game per year makes one eligible for that year's title.

-Everyone is welcome to join the game and non-title contenders may still win some great awards, so please be courteous and allow us this: players who want to win the current Indy Squadron title must currently play with the Indy Squadron (with exemptions for past champions).
+Everyone is welcome to join the game and non-title contenders may still win the tournament title, so please be courteous and allow us this: players who want to win the current Indy Squadron title must currently play with the Indy Squadron (with exemptions for past champions).

 If the tourney is won by a player not meeting this criteria, the winning guest earns the title of Armistice Day champion.